Find the best survey software for you!

 Segregating the customer base allows companies to identify which customer groups should be focused on to improve their experience.
 Detractors can be prioritized in order to make them promoters or even passives.

-The cost for acquiring a new customer (CAC or customer acquisition cost) is significantly higher than the cost of maintaining an existing customer.
+The cost of acquiring a new customer (CAC or customer acquisition cost) is significantly higher than the cost of maintaining an existing customer.
 This exaggerates the importance of keeping existing customers happy so as to not lose them to competitors.

-By identifying the ways in which they can improve, companies can increase customer satisfaction and loyalty which will positively affect their business.
+By identifying the ways in which they can improve, companies can increase customer satisfaction and loyalty, which will positively affect their business.

 We use cookies in our website to give you the best browsing experience and to tailor advertising.
 By continuing to use our website, you give us consent to the use of cookies.
 Read More